 When the first patrol wagon arrived the crowd had grown to at least ten times the number of people who were arrested, and they all became very quiet.
 Confusion over radio communication delayed the arrival of a second wagon.
 As the police began escorting those from within the bar outside a bystander shouted, “Gay power!”, someone began singing “We Shall Overcome”.
 It was then some pennies, and then some beer bottles, were thrown at the wagon as a rumor spread through the crowd that patrons still inside the bar were being beaten.

-NOTE: This is where the legend of Sylvia Rivera comes in.
-It must be stressed that it has never been proven or documented by any of those arrested at the Stonewall Inn, or those who witnessed the beginning of the riot that Sylvia Rivera was there at the time of the raid.
-According to her good friend Marsha P. Johnson, she claims that she was the one who told Sylvia about the raid after it started and things were well underway.
+NOTE: This is where the legend of Sylvia Rivera and Marsha Johnson comes in.
+It must be stressed that it has never been proven or documented by any of those arrested at the Stonewall Inn, or those who witnessed the beginning of the riot that Sylvia Rivera or Marsha were there when the rais happened.
+Marsha P. Johnson herself claimed that she was the one who told Sylvia about the raid after it started and things were well underway.
 Later Sylvia claimed herself to be inside the bar, and later claimed that she was outside throwing “quarters”, “heels” and the “first brick”.
-I personally knew both Marsha Johnson and Sylvia Rivera.
-Sylvia ever mentioned being at the Stonewall Inn until well over 20 years later when she was trying to raise money for a Trans-Youth Shelter Project.
+Sylvia never mentioned being at the Stonewall Inn until well over 20 years later when she was trying to raise money for a Trans-Youth Shelter Project.
 In an interview with this website Miss Major Griffin-Gracy a community leader for transgender rights, with a particular focus on women of color and serves as the Executive Director for the Transgender GenderVariant Intersex Justice Project who was verified at being the Stonewall Inn that night has gone on record as saying that she saw neither Rivera or Johnson in attendance at the bar.
 Also my late Uncle Bob Kohler another verified Stonewall vet and close friend of Rivera and Johnson confirmed that he could not place her at the Stonewall Inn when the riot began, but only at the three days of rioting that followed.
-That being said regardless of that fact that if Sylvia Rivera was there or not she was a great woman who helped LGBT street youth in her lifetime and is a hero for that in itself, But in the face of the lack of any real proof it does make Rivera actually being at the Stonewall Inn at the time of the raid and “throwing the first heel” more of the stuff of legends than a historical fact.
+In the face of the lack of any real proof it does make Rivera actually being at the Stonewall Inn at the time of the raid and “throwing the first heel” more of the stuff of legends than a historical fact.

 It’s been reported that while the NYPD began escorting those arrested out of the bar a scuffle broke out when a lesbian in handcuffs was escorted from the door of the bar to the waiting police wagon.
 She escaped repeatedly and fought with four of the police, swearing and shouting, for about ten minutes.
 She had been hit on the head by an officer with a baton for, as one witness claimed for complaining that her handcuffs were too tight.
 Bystanders recalled that the woman, whose identity remains unknown, (most probably lesbian cross-dresser Stormé DeLarverie) sparked the crowd to fight when she looked at bystanders and shouted, “Why don’t you guys do something?”
 When an officer picked her up and heaved her into the back of the paddy wagon the crowd went “berserk”: